bf31415/moloch-kibana-examples/opendistro-alerting-details.md

 opendistro-alerting@1.1.0.0
 ```

-If all looks good, then you should be able to go to Kibana UI (http://kibana-ip:5601) and see the following:
+If all looks good, then you should be able to go to Kibana UI (http://kibana-ip:5601) and see on the left side the set of main action icons an "A" with a circle around it.